-Southern California, North Texas & NY/NJ because the teams and players from these regions for the last 10 years have been ranked highest year after year.
-California and NY are so diverse with people from all over the world that they get a high concentration of people who know about soccer.
-Texas is so competitive that they will make sure they are getting the best of whatever they do.
+There’s not technically a top 5, but I have looked into this for years and Southern California, North Texas, NY/NJ, Northern Virginia and Michigan.
+Consistently produce youth national team players and top club teams.
+California, DC and NY are so diverse with people from all over the world that they get a high concentration of people who know about soccer.
+Texas is so competitive [with the everything has to be bigger thing] that they will make sure they are getting the best of whatever they do.
 But still coaches don’t have time to teach everything kids need to have the best chance.

 Better mechanics than your competition?

 Coaches, if you want to be better than your competition then teach your players mechanics and exact parts of the foot to connect with the ball.
 They will love you forever because you will be the only one teaching them this.
 Unless they also come to Global Futbol Training too.
 That means the kids are getting double knowledge!
 Sports that teach mechanics are who soccer needs to look at in terms of how they are teaching mechanics and keeping the players motivated to keep doing the right things.

 It’s not the Coaches Fault when players don’t know these things, because you have to understand that coaches have SO MUCH to Teach in such a short amount of time.
 This is why players who get extra specialized training improve faster.
 A Team Coaches’ main focus is on winning #1 and recruiting #2.
 Private Individual coaches focus is developing/improving fast or they are out a job.

 Mechanics / form are not taught in coaching clinics